 Prerequisite(s): 6 sem. hrs. of geography and environment including one of GENV 111, 131; 212, or 230; or instructor's consent.
 (3-0; 0-0) GENV 356 Urban and Regional Planning (3 sem. hrs.)
 This course provides a comprehensive introduction to the principles, problems, and techniques of urban, suburban, rural, and regional land use planning.
 It focuses on the elements and make-up of the comprehensive plan, the politics of planning, and the assessment of economic, social and environmental plans.
 NB: Offered every other year.
 Prerequisite(s): 6 sem. hrs. of geography and environment including one of GENV 111; 212; 355 or instructor's consent.
-(0-0; 3-0) GENV 362 Marine Ecology (3 sem. hrs.)
+(0-0; 3-0) GENV 357 Environmental Economics and Policy (3 sem. hrs.)
+This course introduces the main concepts in environmental economics and applies them to public policy analysis.
+Students will learn about markets, prices and the role of information in the economy, and will then learn about market failures that specifically affect the environment.
+The second half of the course introduces the key techniques in public policy analysis (an inherently interdisciplinary undertaking), including the process of developing, implementing, and assessing public policy.
+Cross-listed: ECON 357 Prerequisite(s): 3RD year standing.
+(3-0 or 3-0) or instructor's consent GENV 362 Marine Ecology (3 sem. hrs.)
 A study of the ecological relationships of marine life in several major habitat types.
 Emphasis is on productivity, food webs, nutrient cycling, and community ecology.
 Ecosystem parameters are investigated through field and laboratory studies.
 Part of coursework takes place in the Lower Mainland, Gulf Islands, and/or Vancouver Island.
 NB: Summer sessions only.
 Not offered every year.
 See department chair.
 Cross-listed: BIOL 362.